 Dr. Gang He Bio

-Dr. HE Gang is an Assistant Professor in the Department of Technology and Society at Stony Brook University, as well as a Visiting Faculty Affiliate with the China Energy Group at Lawrence Berkeley National Laboratory.
+Dr. HE Gang is an Assistant Professor in the Department of Technology and Society at Stony Brook University, as well as a Visiting Faculty Affiliate with the International Energy Analysis Department at Lawrence Berkeley National Laboratory.
 His work focuses on energy modeling, energy economics, energy and climate policy, energy, and environment, domestic coal and power sectors and their key role in both the global energy supply and in international climate policy framework.
 He also studies other interdisciplinary aspects of global climate change and the development of lower-carbon energy sources.

 Dr. He was a research associate with the Program on Energy and Sustainable Development (PESD) at Stanford University from 2008 to 2010.
 Prior to PESD, he was with the World Resources Institute (WRI) as a Cynthia Helms Fellow.
 With his extensive experiences both in the U.S. and in China, he shares his expertise and insights on China’s energy and environment challenges in its greatest socio-economic transformation, and China’s growing impact to and rising role in global sustainability in the twenty-first century.